nutgram/docs/docs/configuration/laravel.md

 When enabled, the webhook mode will validate the incoming update using a secret token.

 :::caution

-Make sure to set the bot webhook via the `nutgram:hook:set` command!
+Make sure to set the bot webhook via the `nutgram:hook:set` command otherwise the safe mode will reject all incoming updates.
 :::

 ## Facade support